To tantalise the left is a plant (6)

 Here is my best explanation:

-'a plant' is the definition.
+'plant' is the definition.

 (teasel is a kind of plant)

-'to tantalise the left' is the subsidiary indication.
+'to tantalise the left' is the wordplay.

 'to tantalise' becomes 'tease' (teasing is a kind of tantalizing).